Configurations, Tessellations and Tone Networks: Cyclic Structure as a Basis for Musical Analysis

-Now, some tetrachords are ambiguous -- for example, $Cm^7$ and $E_{\flat}M^6$ are the same chord modulo a permutation.
-What is the underlying triad, $Cm$ or $E_{\flat}M$?
-The same is true of the minor sixth, which can also function as a half-diminished seventh.
-The great virtue of such chords is that they can function in either capacity: they are ambidextrous, so one needs to take into account the context in which they appear to determine their function.

-It will thus be interesting to continue our analysis of the Tristan resolution a step further.
-Another example of such a resolution of a Tristan-like chord can be found in the Finale `Adagio Lamentoso' of Tchaikovsky's Symphony No.~6 in B-Minor, Opus 74, `Pathetique'.
-Tchaikovsky had been studying Wagner's works and evidently wished to make use of some of the novel harmonic structures implicit in this material.
-Tchaikovsky's modified version of the Tristan chord, heard memorably in the strings at the outset of the Adagio Lamentoso carries the full force of Wagner's permutation.
-Recall that Wagner's chord is $\{F, B, E_{\flat}, A_{\flat}\}$, whereas Tchaikovsky, in line with the overall key of his symphony uses a $Bm^{6}$ chord, in the permutation $\{D, G_{\sharp}, B, F_{\sharp}\}$, as in Figure 5, resolving into an $F_{\sharp}M^{\,7}$.
-If we transpose this passage down three semitones to facilitate comparison with Wagner and Chopin the result is a modified Tristan chord in the form $\{B, F, A_{\flat}, E_{\flat}\}$, which resolves to $E_{\flat}M^{\,7}$.
+An interesting and rather distinctive example of the resolution of a Tristan-genus chord can be found in the fourth movement (Adagio Lamentoso) of Tchaikovsky's Symphony No.~6 in B Minor, Op.~74 (``Path\'etique'').
+Tchaikovsky's modified version of the Tristan chord is heard in the strings at the outset of the Adagio Lamentoso.
+Recall that Wagner's chord is $[F, B, E_{\flat}, A_{\flat}]$, whereas Tchaikovsky, in line with the overall key of his symphony uses a $Bm^{6}$ chord, in the permutation $[D, G_{\sharp}, B, F_{\sharp}]$, as in Figure \ref{tchaikovsky}, resolving to ${F_{\sharp}}^{7}$.

-Thus, Tchaikovsky swaps the two lower voices and the two upper voices of the Tristan chord and the resulting resolution of the $G_{\sharp}m^6$ is more like that of Chopin than that of Wagner, only leading to $E_{\flat}M^7$ rather than $B_{\flat}M^7$.
-Hence, as in the case of Chopin, there is a sense of definition in Tchaikovsky's resolution; but there is no joy in it -- this resolution has more the character of a grim facing up to reality taken with reluctant finality.
-Of course, we are speaking of the sense of emotion that Tchaikovsky creates so successfully in the opening measures of the last movement.
-But how is this achieved?
-It is by means of a $2p$-hexacycle.
+If we transpose this passage down three semitones to facilitate comparison with Wagner and Chopin, the result is a modified Tristan chord in the form $[B, F, A_{\flat}, E_{\flat}]$, which resolves to ${E_{\flat}}^{7}$.
+Thus, Tchaikovsky swaps the two lower voices and the two upper voices of the Tristan chord and the resulting resolution of $G_{\sharp}m^6$ is more like Chopin's than Wagner's, only leading to ${E_{\flat}}^{7}$ rather than ${B_{\flat}}^{7}$.

-Specifically, beginning at $G_{\sharp}m$ in the guise of a permuted $G_{\sharp}m^{\,6}$ (we stick with Wagner's pitch classes), we find there is a `straight bow-tie' $2p$-hexacycle that takes one to $A_{\flat}M$ then up to $Cm$ then finally to $E_{\flat}M$.
-As in Chopin's resolution, following the hexacycle right through to the polar position contributes to the sense of completion.
-In the case of a $2p$-hexacycle, however, less distance is traversed across the tonnetz than in Chopin's example.
-Tchaikovsky's resolution into $E_{\flat}M$ thus has a more perfunctory character, that of a plagal cadence, and hence its desolation.
-It is interesting to note, in contrast, that in the $G$-minor Ballade much of the passage {\em leading up} to the Tristan chord is based, in part, on the key of $E_{\flat} M$ (see the analysis of Chopin's Opus 23 is undertaken in Cohn 2012 at pp.~96-98).